Is Paramount Global (PARA) a Keeper?

 Analysts’ Opinion of PARA

-Many brokerage firms have already submitted their reports for PARA stocks, with Loop Capital repeating the rating for PARA by listing it as a “Sell.”
-The predicted price for PARA in the upcoming period, according to Loop Capital is $14 based on the research report published on December 23rd of the previous year 2022.
+Many brokerage firms have already submitted their reports for PARA stocks, with Macquarie repeating the rating for PARA by listing it as a “Underperform.”
+The predicted price for PARA in the upcoming period, according to Macquarie is $15 based on the research report published on January 31st of the current year 2023.

-Wells Fargo, on the other hand, stated in their research note that they expect to see PARA reach a price target of $13, previously predicting the price at $19.
-The rating they have provided for PARA stocks is “Underweight” according to the report published on October 31st, 2022.
+Loop Capital, on the other hand, stated in their research note that they expect to see PARA reach a price target of $14, previously predicting the price at $30.
+The rating they have provided for PARA stocks is “Sell” according to the report published on December 23rd, 2022.

-Wells Fargo gave a rating of “Equal Weight” to PARA, setting the target price at $19 in the report published on October 04th of the previous year.
+Wells Fargo gave a rating of “Underweight” to PARA, setting the target price at $13 in the report published on October 31st of the previous year.

 Insider Trading